This bridge used to be a highway—now it’s for pedestrians

 Where a major highway once crossed a river in downtown Providence, Rhode Island, there’s now a pedestrian bridge that doubles as park space.
 The project reuses old infrastructure: When the city learned that it would cost millions to remove the massive piers that supported the highway in the water, it decided to leave them in place and build the pedestrian bridge instead.

 The project is part of a long-term effort to transform the Fox Point neighborhood, which had been cut off from the rest of the city when the highway was built.
-The city started talking to the state transportation agency in the 1990s about relocating the road; more than a decade later, the federal government transferred the land to the state, the state transferred the land to a redevelopment commission, and the highway started to come down.
+The city started talking to the state transportation agency in the 1990s about relocating the road.
+More than a decade later, the federal government transferred the land to the state, the state transferred the land to a redevelopment commission, and the highway started to come down.
 “When they were finished, it left a swath of land and opened the opportunity to have the city reconnect with the waterfront,” says Cory Lavigne, a principal at Inform Studio, the architecture firm that designed the bridge along with the engineering firm Buro Happold.

 The bridge, which was completed last year, connects downtown Providence with new waterfront parks and a new innovation district—all built on land that was uncovered when the highway was removed—and makes it easier to cross the river without driving.
 But it’s also intended as a place to spend time.
 “The biggest part of it was to conceive of a public space that was a destination, not just connectivity,” says Michael Guthrie, founding design principal at Inform Studio.
 A terraced garden connects upper and lower decks, with benches for sitting, a sundeck near the water, and room for people to work, host small events, or look at the city view.